 The costs involved with making a TPD claim can differ depending on your case’s complexity.
-If you are worried you may not have sufficient finances to make a claim, Personal Injury Helpline offers risk-free legal advice.
+If you are worried you may not have sufficient finances to make a claim, Personal Injury Helpline offers legal advice.
 We are able to assist you throughout the process with our No Win No Fee service.

 You will only be required to cover the cost of your legal fees if you are awarded compensation.
 If your TPD claim is unsuccessful, you won’t have to pay us anything at all.

 The amount of your TPD payment will be based on your unique circumstances.
 After reviewing your case, our lawyers can advise you on a suitable claim amount.

 TPD stands for Total and Permanent Disability which is a compensation that an individual can claim if they have sustained an illness or injury that prevents them from working for three months or longer.

 How much compensation you will receive for a TPD claim will depend on the severity of your injuries and other factors in your unique circumstances.
 To determine how much compensation you are entitled to, contact our lawyers to discuss your case and we may be able to advise you on a suitable claim amount.

 Find out if you are eligible for a TPD payment today by contacting us on either 1800 HELPLINE (1800 435 754).
 To get in touch online, complete the attached contact form and we will call you at the first opportunity.